 Restart your computer, and the Account protection section will be hidden or will be displayed.

 That should do it!

 This post showed you how to show or hide the Account protection section in Windows Security app in Windows 11.
-If you find any error above or have something to add, please use the comment form below.
+Please use the comment form below if you find any errors above or have something to add.